Topics in Probability, Parametric Estimation and Stochastic Calculus

 \section{A glimpse at the Bayesian pathway}

-As a way of comparison with the frequentist approach developed above, we now comment on the {\em Bayesian approach} to estimation, where it is assumed that the parameter $\theta$ in the i.i.d. measurements $X_j\sim \psi(\cdot;\theta)$ is random with a pdf $\psi_\vartheta$, so that probabilities are assigned to parameters as well as to observations (here, we pretend that the random variable $\vartheta$ on $\Theta$ is the ``capital'' version of $\theta$).
+For comparison with the frequentist approach developed above, we now turn to the {\em Bayesian approach} to estimation.
+In this framework, the parameter $\theta$ governing the i.i.d.\ measurements $X_j\sim \psi(\cdot;\theta)$ is itself modeled as a random variable $\vartheta$ taking values in $\Theta$, endowed with a prior distribution $\psi_\vartheta d\theta$.
+In this way, probability is assigned not only to the observations but also to the parameter, and inference proceeds by updating the distribution of $\vartheta$ in light of the observed data.\footnote{For a conceptual motivation for this move, see de Finetti’s representation theorem discussed in Example \ref{de:finetti}.}.
 It follows from Theorem \ref{bayes} (Bayes rule) that

 where $X=(X_1,\cdots,X_n)$ and ${\bf x}=(x_1,\cdots,x_n)$ is a realization of $X$.
 In the Bayesian jargon, $\psi_\vartheta(\theta)$ is the {\em prior}, reflecting our knowledge of the underlying parameter $\theta$ previous to any measurement (and hence viewed as a {\em hypothesis}) and $\psi_{X|_{\vartheta=\theta}}({\bf x})$ is the {\em likelihood}, which indicates the compatibility of the {\em evidence} $X$ with the given hypothesis.
 Note that